Skip to content

 • 3 Personal Days

-• Sick hours accrued at a rate of 12 days per year (pro-rated for part-time employees)
+• 12 Sick days per year (pro-rated for part-time employees)

 • Up to three weeks of 100% paid parental leave that can be used in addition to sick hours accrued